RishabhS-dev/Netflix-clone/README.md

 # Netflix-clone
-a basic netflix clone using html and css
+A Basic netflix front end clone using html and css